 Having a complete profile lets other members see who you are, helps to build trust and can help other participants ‘put a name to a face’.
-Completing your profile may also help other participants feel more comfortable about taking part in online discussions and may even encourage them to fill out their profiles too!

 The Online Help Centre contains lots of advice and guides on how to do the most common tasks on Knowledge Hub, as well as fixes for some common issues.

 These cover the KHub's main functions to get you up and running quickly.
 The guides cover the main elements or functions available in groups: forum (discussions), library (documents), events, wiki, ideas, members list and blogs.

 There is also a series of videos on the platform that explain: